aaronmasm/product-filter-table/README.md

 ## Styling

 The application uses Tailwind CSS for styling.
 The utility-first approach allows for rapid development and responsive design.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.

+© 2024 Aarón Más Murro